 In the late 1970s and early 1980s, Vastra Frölunda hosted overseas opponents at Scandinavium.
 In September 1977, the World Hockey Association champion Winnipeg Jets toured Europe and visited Gothenburg.
 Four years later, the NHL’s Washington Capitals and New York Rangers both made the trip.

 However, it wasn’t until 1995-96 that Västra Frölunda began to emerge as the team that exists today.
 They qualified for the first season of the new European Hockey League that year and lost to Dynamo Moscow in the semi-finals.
 They placed third the next year.

-Frölunda rose to become a powerhouse in the 2000s, winning national titles in 2003 and 2005.
+Frölunda rose to become a powerhouse in the 2000s, winning national titles in 2003, 2005, 2015, and 2019.
 Since 2005, it has played in the European Champions Cup and been a regular participant in the Nordic Trophy, and now the Champions Hockey League.
-They are by far the most successful team in the first three years of the CHL, winning in 2015-16 and 2016-17.
-This year they are poised to make it three European titles in a row.
+They are by far the most successful team through the start of the CHL, winning in 2015-16, 2016-17, and 2017-18.
+This year, they are poised to make it back-to-back championships yet again.

 An Integrated Approach

 One way to understand Frölunda’s success is based on their integrated approach to player development.
 As Patrik Bexell observes, when Campus Frölunda was opened in 2009, all teams associated with the program could be hosted under the same roof.
 This allows interactions between the coaches of different teams (U16, U18, U20, and A-team) to be streamlined.